yageek/yageek.github.io/_posts/2018-02-19-a-taste-of-core-data-0-a-graph-framework.markdown

 // Read
 print("Value: \(i.value)") // Value: Optional(Changed value)
 ```
 It does not crash anymore and the behaviour is the one expected.
 Of course CoreData is using a much more sophisticated strategy to compute and provide all the required properties at runtime.
-This is done during the
+This is done during the object's initialization.
-object's initialization.
 The documentation of `initWithEntity:insertIntoManagedObjectContext:` specifies:

 _NSManagedObject uses dynamic class generation to support the Objective-C 2 properties feature (see Declared Properties) by automatically creating a subclass of the class appropriate for entity. initWithEntity:insertIntoManagedObjectContext: therefore returns an instance of the appropriate class for entity.
 The dynamically-generated subclass will be based on the class specified by the entity, so specifying a custom class in your model will supersede the class passed to alloc._
 {: .notice }

-We know the basic about how to model and creates our graph and our nodes.
+We know the basic about how to model and create our graph and our nodes.
 In a next post, we'll take a look about the other face of CoreData and see how we can persist our graph on the disk.

 [^1]: [Mastering Core Data - WWDC 2010 - Session 128](http://asciiwwdc.com/2010/sessions/118)
 [^2]: [Core Data: Data Storage and Management for iOS, OS X, and iCloud 2nd Edition - Marcus Zarra](https://www.amazon.com/Core-Data-Storage-Management-iCloud/dp/1937785084)